Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-- What can we do to ensure our documentation is received timely?
+- How can we ensure our documentation is received timely?

 -

-- Designate a CERT point of contact for your agency who will be responsible for receiving the request letters and/or telephone calls and for ensuring they are responded to timely
+- Designate a CERT point of contact for your agency who's responsible for receiving the requests and ensuring responses are submitted timely.

-- Alert staff responsible for answering the telephone about the CERT process and give them instructions indicating to whom the call should be routed
+- Train staff responsible for answering the telephone on the CERT process and routing instructions.

 -

-- Do we need the beneficiary's authorization to release the information to the CERT contractor?
+- Do we need the beneficiary's authorization to release information to the CERT contractor?

 -